saidurgaphani/CodeCrafter/README.md

 # CodeCrafter
-A simple HTML, CSS, JS code editor
+CodeCrafter — your simple playground to code and test instantly.